Skip to main content

 Immediately accessible: Handy for impromptu needs like tipping couriers or covering transport for employees working late.
 Manual monitoring: Requires ongoing manual effort for maintaining, recording, and reconciling, which can be a burden, especially for small businesses.

 Handling mundane expenses: Useful for frequent but mundane office expenses such as milk, stamps, or cleaning supplies.
-Outdated concept: In an era of cashless transactions with credit cards, debit cards, and electronic payment services, petty cash is seen as an old-fashioned and outdated concept.
+Outdated concept: In an era of cashless transactions with credit cards, debit cards, and electronic payment services, cash is seen as an old-fashioned and outdated concept.

 The top 6 petty cash management best practices in 2024

-1. Establish a clear petty cash policy
+1. Establish a clear cash policy

 This policy should define the fund’s purpose, identify authorised users, set the maximum cash disbursement, and outline procedures for replenishing the fund.